MahmoudUmbraco/UmbracoDocs/teaching.md

 versionFrom: 8.0.0
 ---

-# Sample site in Unbraco UNO
+# Sample site in Umbraco UNO

-Most unbraco UNO projects ships with a sample website for the imaginary **Unikorn Hotel and Spa**.
+Most umbraco UNO projects ships with a sample website for the imaginary **Unicorn Hotel and Spa**.

 The site is created to showcase all the main features of unbraco UNO.